dalmouiee/dalmouiee/README.md

 - Part-time PhD student at UNSW working on the application and optimisation of federated learning techniques in radiation therapy applications

-- I enjoy watching Cricket 🏏 and Tennis 🎾, playing video games 🎮
+- I enjoy watching Cricket 🏏, Football ⚽ and Tennis 🎾, playing video games 🎮

 ## Github Stats